 What Robert J. Margolis School Does: The mission of Duke University’s Robert J. Margolis, MD, Center for Health Policy is to improve health and the value of health care through practical, innovative, and evidence-based policy solutions.

-Medicaid innovation is essential to improve the health of our nation’s most vulnerable citizens at lower cost, especially in areas like behavioral health and addressing social determinants.
-The extensive and diverse range of Medicaid reforms happening across the country shows that state leaders want to find even more effective ways to address the needs of Medicaid recipients and to ensure safe, effective, and affordable health care for the nation’s poor and disabled.
+Medicaid innovation is essential to improve the health of our nation’s most vulnerable citizens, especially in areas like behavioral health and social determinants.
+The diverse range of Medicaid reforms happening across the country shows that state leaders want to find effective ways to address the needs of Medicaid recipients and to ensure safe, effective, and affordable health care for the nation’s poor and disabled.

 Melissa Buckley is director of the CHCF Health Innovation Fund, which invests in technology and service companies with the potential to significantly lower the cost of care or improve access to care for low-income Californians.